BBN-Q/QGL.jl/README.md

 In the absence of proper benchmarking and regression testing we use the 1 qubit GST sequences from [QGL issue #69](https://github.com/BBN-Q/QGL/issues/69) and the sequence creation script in `test/benchmark.jl`.
-With `q1` having 20ns pulses and 100MHz sidebanding frequency and at commit 3a12d61:
+With `q1` having 20ns pulses and 100MHz sidebanding frequency and at commit 8fbbee6.
+Since it takes 5-6 seconds to compile and the default Benchmarking.jl times out with a single run.
+There is some variation so it is worth running a few trials.

 ```julia
 julia> using QGL